 An Anthem Medical Management Clinician will review each request for admission, procedures, or services.
 If evidence-based criteria are met, the review clinician will document clinical data and authorize the requested service.
-Approval letters are mailed to the member, requesting provider, and servicing provider within one business day of the decision.
+Approval letters are mailed to the member, the PCP, the hospital, and the attending physician within one business day of the decision.
 If the review nurse determines that the criteria are not met, or there is insufficient information to complete a review, the request for service is referred to a medical director for review.
 Only physicians, or other appropriate healthcare professionals, as defined by CMS, are able to render medical necessity denials.
 If a denial decision is indicated, the notification includes information regarding the appeal process, availability of a physician to discuss the case, and the reason for the denial including the specific clinical criteria or benefits provision.